Fermions Tunneling from Higher-Dimensional Reissner-Nordstr\"om Black Hole: Semiclassical and Beyond Semiclassical Approximation

 \textbf{Keywords:} Higher Dimensional Reissner-Nordstr\"{o}m Black Hole, Hawking radiation, Dirac Equation

 \textbf{PACS numbers:} 04.70.Dy, 04.62.+v, 03.65.Sq

-Hawking radiation is an important prediction in modern gravitation theory $^{[1-5]}$.
-Recently, Kraus, Parikh and Wilczek proposed quantum tunneling theory to explain and study Hawking radiation $^{[6-31]}$, and then Semiclassical Hamilton-Jacobi method is put forward to research the properties of scalar particles' tunnels $^{[32-36]}$.
-In 2007, Kerner and Mann investigated the 1/2 spin fermion tunneling from static black holes $^{[37]}$.
+Hawking radiation is an important prediction in modern gravitation theory \cite{1,2,3,4,5}.
+Recently, Kraus, Parikh and Wilczek proposed quantum tunneling theory to explain and study Hawking radiation \cite{6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31}, and then Semiclassical Hamilton-Jacobi method is put forward to research the properties of scalar particles' tunnels \cite{32,33,34,35,36}.
+In 2007, Kerner and Mann investigated the 1/2 spin fermion tunneling from static black holes \cite{37}.
 In their work, the spin up and spin down cases are researched respectively, and the radial equations are obtained, so that they can finally determine the Hawking temperature and tunneling rate at the event horizon.
-Subsequently, Kerr and Kerr-Newman black holes cases, the charged dilatonic black hole case, the de Sitter horizon case, the BTZ black hole case, 5-dimensional spacetime cases and several non-stationary black hole cases were all researched respectively $^{[38-48]}$, and we used Hamilton-Jacobi method to study the fermion tunneling from higher-dimensional uncharged black holes $^{[49-50]}$.
+Subsequently, Kerr and Kerr-Newman black holes cases, the charged dilatonic black hole case, the de Sitter horizon case, the BTZ black hole case, 5-dimensional spacetime cases and several non-stationary black hole cases were all researched respectively \cite{38,39,40,41,42,43,44,45,46,47,48}, and we used Hamilton-Jacobi method to study the fermion tunneling from higher-dimensional uncharged black holes \cite{49,50}.
 However, up to now, no one has studied higher-dimensional charged black holes cases, so we set out to research that case.
 In our work, we developed the Kerner and Mann method, and proved the semiclassical Hamilton-Jacobi equation not only can be obtained with the Klein-Gordon equation of curved spacetime, but also with the Dirac equation in curved spacetime.
 Applying the Hamilton-Jacobi equation, we can then obtain semiclassical Hawking temperature and tunneling rate at the event horizon of higher-dimensional Reissner-Nordstr\"{o}m black hole.

-In modern physics theory, the concept of an extra dimension can help to solve some theoretical issues, so several higher dimensional metrics of curved spacetime was put forward.
-The metric of static charged (n+2)-dimensional Reissner-Nordstr\"{o}m black hole is given by $^{[10, 51-55]}$
+In modern physics theory, the concept of an extra dimension can help to solve some theoretical issues, so several higher dimensional metrics of curved spacetime was investigated.
+The metric of static charged $(n+2)$-dimensional Reissner-Nordstr\"{o}m black hole is given by \cite{10, 51,52,53,54,55}